cianleypoldt/libmath/README.md

 - No dynamic allocations anywhere in the library
 - All operations work on raw `f64*` buffers.
 No custom structs or composite types are provided or enforced
 - Most functions follow the pattern: `fn(target, sourceA, sourceB, ...)`.
-  `target` may alias one of the sources for in-place updates.

 ## Examples

 ```c